rstegg/bitapp/README.md

 - [ ] Order detail
 - [x] upload new image
 - [x] delete image giving item id
+- [ ] get all orders by user id
+- [ ] get all transactions by userid
+- [ ] fetch all details by orderid

 # User Stories